KeunyoungSong/Articles-hashNode/clqxguhgg000409jpfn86fh1y.md

 * filter

-    * Returns a list containing only elements matching the given [predicate](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/filter.html#kotlin.collections$filter(kotlin.Array((kotlin.collections.filter.T)),%20kotlin.Function1((kotlin.collections.filter.T,%20kotlin.Boolean)))/predicate).
+    * Returns a list containing only elements matching the given predicate.

 * fileterIndexed